 Taxi drivers have their own insurance, separate from that of the taxi company, so companies often try to shift blame to them.
 Worse, many drivers are independent contractors, which complicates their role in the accident.
 Needless to say, cases like these are more challenging than standard automobile accidents, so trust a skilled attorney to handle your claim.

-Understanding Common Carrier Liability
+Understanding Common Carrier Liability in Chicago

 Under law, taxis are considered common carriers.
 This term applies to entities such as bus lines who provide mass transportation services to the general public.
 Common carriers are required to provide the highest degree of care to their passengers.
 That means they owe exceptional safety to riders from the moment they step in the cab until they get out.